Speed up Your Edit with Stringouts and Keyboard Maestro

 Fast forward some more.

 The producer comes in (or in the case of a commercial, it might be the creative team).
 They look and make comments.
 We look at some dailies and I try to first show them the stuff the director likes.
 Easy to do because I have those marked in red.

 They might want to look through all the takes, so we run the stringout for them.
 Sometimes I’ll only play them A cam because they’re looking for a specific performance rather than a camera angle.

 As they like a take, I add more markers.
 This time in white.
 Again, on a shortcut so I don’t slow down the process.

 We cut for a while and the Exec Producer comes in (or the studio exec, creative director, client, whoever).
 We look at the cut, and when we look at takes, I try to show them what the previous parties have liked rather than show them everything.
 If they like certain other moments… yup, new markers in a new color.

 Fast forward five years and I have to recut the show.
 There’s a new producer, new broadcaster, new everything.
 Everybody is finding it tricky to know what to do or how to make changes, struggling to remember what it was that they liked at the time, what they wanted to try or thought would work.

 My stringout timeline has all that information, right there in the Premiere Pro project.
 It’s now very easy to revisit only the best moments for the show and try to fix whatever new problem we’re faced with:

 But Wait, There’s More

 This method only scratches the surface of a workflow I’ve taken years to hone.
-It combines a very specific combination of muscle memory, OCD, impatience, and artistic skill, largely driven by the desire to know where all of my footage is and to be able to access it as quickly as possible.
+It combines a very specific combination of muscle memory, impatience, and artistic skill, largely driven by the desire to know where all of my footage is and to be able to access it as quickly as possible.